freebelion/HurPsy/HurPsyExp/Documentation/HurPsyExp.ExpDesign.DesignViewModel.md

 ## DesignViewModel.SaveExperiment() Method

-The command implementation for saving an experiment definition onto the same file.
+The command implementation for saving an experiment definition onto the same file
 If the experiment did not yet have a valid file, SaveExperimentAs command implementation will be called.

 ```csharp